SuienS/intern-rootcode/Watson_Kaggle_Competition/README.md

-# Contradictory, My Dear Watson Kaggle Competition
+# 'Contradictory, My Dear Watson' Kaggle Competition
 This notebook train a model for the submission in Kaggle Competition referenced below.

 ## Main Technologies